Kapaya/vlhcc21/paper.md

 # System Implementation {#sec:implementation}

-In this section, we describe Joker's formula language and include a table of currently available formulas.
+In this section, we describe Joker's formula language in more detail.
 Then, we outline the *wrapper induction* [@kushmerick2000] algorithm that Joker's PBD interface uses to synthesize the row and column selectors presented in formulas.

 ## Web Scraping Formulas